-- 4.4 The role of the 'board' is fulfilled by the Governance & Ethics Committee. - 4.5 The role of senior management is fulfilled by the Corporate Leadership Team, comprising the Chief Executive and Corporate Directors of the Authority. - 4.6 The role of the chief audit executive is fulfilled by the Group Manager Internal Audit, and s/he is responsible for meeting the requirements of the Internal Audit Charter and complying with the Public Sector Internal Audit Standards.
-The Group Manager Internal Audit reports directly to the Section
+- 4.4 The role of the 'board' is fulfilled by the Governance & Ethics Committee. - 4.5 The role of senior management is fulfilled by the Corporate Leadership Team, comprising the Chief Executive and Corporate Directors of the Authority.

-- 151 officer, but also has responsibilities to senior management and the Governance & Ethics Committee. - 4.7 The resourcing of Internal Audit is under continuous review by the Section 151 Officer and the Group Manager Internal Audit.
-The resource requirements are brought into sharp focus during discussions and agreement on the Internal Audit Strategy and Annual Plan.
-Further details are set out in Section 8. - 4.8 In addition, the Section undertakes internal consultancy work, carries out suspected irregularity investigations and provides an audit service, on a contract basis, to specific external clients.
-The nature and extent of work for external clients is kept under review to ensure: a) it does not impinge on the audit work carried out for the Council, and; b) there is no conflict of interest or impairment of independence arising from this work. - 4.9 In carrying out consultancy work, the Internal Audit role is to assist management in the achievement of the Authority's objectives.
+- 4.6 The role of the chief audit executive is fulfilled by the Group Manager -Assurance, and s/he is responsible for meeting the requirements of the Internal Audit Charter and complying with the Public Sector Internal Audit Standards.
+The Group Manager - Assurance reports directly to the Section 151 officer, but also has unrestricted access to senior management and members, particularly the Leader of the Council, the Chair of the Governance and Ethics Committee, the Chief Executive, Corporate Directors and Service Directors.
+The Group Manager - Assurance reports in his/her own name. - 4.7 In addition to Internal Audit, the Group Manager Assurance is responsible for the delivery of services by two further teams: the Risk & Insurance Team and the Performance, Intelligence & Policy Team.
+To maintain segregation from operations, the Group Manager Assurance has put in place arrangements for avoiding conflicts of interest.
+These are focused on obtaining independent, external assurance that internal controls are effective in respect of the Council's arrangements for risk & insurance and performance management.
+Periodic reviews of these areas are carried out by external providers of internal audit, the findings of which are reported independently of the Group Manager Assurance to the Section 151 Officer and members of the Governance & Ethics Committee. - 4.8 The resourcing of Internal Audit is under continuous review by the Section 151 Officer and the Group Manager - Assurance.
+The resource requirements are brought into sharp focus during discussions and agreement on the Internal Audit Strategy and Termly Plans.
+Further details are set out in Section 8. - 4.9 In addition, the Section undertakes internal consultancy work, carries out suspected irregularity investigations and provides an audit service, on a contract basis, to specific external clients.
+The nature and extent of work for external clients is kept under review to ensure: a) it does not impinge on the audit work carried out for the Council, and; b) there is no conflict of interest or impairment of independence arising from this work. - 4.10 In carrying out consultancy work, the Internal Audit role is to assist management in the achievement of the Authority's objectives.
 The work involved may cover facilitation, process design, training, advisory services and investigatory work.
 For most assignments, specific terms of reference will be drawn up to define the scope and limits of the work involved.
-In overall terms, in order to ensure it can deliver its assurance work, Internal Audit aims to limit its consultancy and irregularity work to approximately 10% of its available resource.